INDAPlus21/eliasfl-chess/README.md

 > Note: rust-toolchain version at least 1.53.0 is required to run the project with cargo.
 Update with `rustup update`

+## Play chess in the browser

+The current program has webassembly bindings and a compiled version can be found on [elias.floreteng.se/chess/play](https://elias.floreteng.se/chess/play/)

 ## Download the program

 - [Windows](https://elias.floreteng.se/chess/bin/eliasfl-chess.exe)